w3f/polkadot-wiki/docs/learn/learn-xcm.md

 contain relative instructions to whatever on-chain actions the message intends to perform.

-[**XCMP**](#xcmp-cross-chain-message-passing), or Cross Chain Message Passing, is the actual networking-layer protocol to deliver XCM-formatted messages to other participating parachains.
+[**XCMP**](#xcmp-cross-chain-message-passing), or Cross Chain Message Passing, is the actual network-layer protocol to deliver XCM-formatted messages to other participating parachains.
 There are also other ways to define transport layer protocols for delivering XCM messages.

 XCM has four, high-level core design principles in which it stands to follow: